-The Statement of Net Position provides detailed information on the Lottery's assets, deferred outflows, liabilities, deferred inflows, and net position at the end of FY 2020-21 and FY 2019-20.
+The Statement of Net Position provides detailed information regarding the Lottery's assets, deferred outflows, liabilities, deferred inflows, and net position at the end of FY 2021-22 and FY 2020-21.

-Table A presents condensed data for the past three fiscal years.
-The relationship of assets and deferred outflows to liabilities and deferred inflows and the resulting net position are indicators of the Lottery's financial condition.
+Table A presents condensed data for the current fiscal year and two previous fiscal years.
+The relationship of assets and deferred outflows to liabilities and deferred inflows, and the resulting net position, are indicators of the Lottery's financial condition.